August 13, 2019

-You would not believe the number of firms that have asked us to publish a list of workplace trends over the last few weeks.
+You would not believe the number of firms that ask us to publish a list of workplace trends each week.
 Or maybe you would, given the number that have appeared elsewhere.
-It happens every year at this time and still has a few weeks to go.
 Each firm perhaps convinced they are saying something original, unique or interesting, or maybe simply convinced they stand out in some way, while pushing the same timid, stale narratives about the workplace.
 It goes without saying that the commercialised messages often do little to shine a light on complex realities.
 In the words of the Scottish poet and anthropologist Andrew Lang, they use information ‘like a drunk uses lamp-posts—for support rather than illumination’.

 That is not to say that they things they say are necessarily untrue per se.
 Narratives exist precisely because they almost always contain a kernel of truth and so help us understand what is going on.
 We look for these patterns to make sense of an increasingly complex world.